TechSavvyAmit/FitHub/README.md

 ---

-## License 📜

-This project is licensed under the [MIT License](LICENSE).

----

 ## Feedback & Support 💬

-If you encounter any issues or have suggestions, please feel free to open an [Issue](https://github.com/your-username/FitHub/issues) or contact us directly.
+We'd love to hear from you!
+If you come across any issues, or if you have any suggestions to make things better, don't hesitate to share your thoughts.
+Open an [Issue](https://github.com/TechSavvyAmit/FitHub/issues) or reach out directly via email at [amitk70200@gmail.com](mailto:amitk704200@gmail.com).
+Your feedback helps us grow and improve!

 ---